Azure Local - Landing zone design with the Local management group and tiered subscriptions

 If I had to implement this from scratch, I would do it in this order:

-- Create or reuse the Local management group.
+- Create or reuse the Local management group beneath Landing Zones.

-- Assign Azure Policy, RBAC, and Defender for Cloud settings at the management group level.
+- Assign Azure Policy, RBAC, and Defender for Cloud at Local for shared baselines, and at the cluster MG for cluster-specific guardrails.

-- Use network segmentation, PIM/RBAC (ensure access is granted via PIM approval), and application-level controls to reduce lateral movement.
+- Use network segmentation, PIM/RBAC (ensure access is granted via PIM approval), and application-level controls for additional defence in depth.

 Recommendation